-The system util softkey brings up another menu that has four additional softkeys.
+The SYSTEM UTIL softkey brings up another menu that has six additional softkeys.

-Clicker Softkey The clicker softkey turns on and off the clicker.
+Clicker Softkey The CLICKER softkey turns on and off the clicker.
 When the clicker is turned on, an audible click is heard each time a key is pressed.

-Ground Markers Softkey The gnd markers softkey turns on and off the ground markers that are displayed on the screen.
-When turned on, there is a ground marker on the left side of the display for each channel that is turned on, and the channel number is displayed above the ground marker.
+Ground Markers Softkey The GND MARKERS softkey turns on and off the ground markers that are displayed on the screen.
+When turned on, there is a ground marker on the left side of the display for each channel that is turned on.
 The ground markers give you a visual indication of where the ground reference point is for each channel that is turned on.
 If the ground reference for a channel is positioned vertically off the screen, the ground marker turns into an arrow that points in the direction of the ground reference.
 Ground markers are printed with hardcopy prints.

-Channel Labels Softkey The chan labels softkey turns on and off the channel markers that are displayed on the screen.
-When turned on, there is a channel marker on the right side of the display for each channel that is turned on.
-The channel markers help you keep track of source channel for each displayed waveform.
-Because channel labels are printed with hardcopy prints, they make it easier to identify waveforms after printing.
+Channel Labels Softkey The CHAN LABELS softkey turns on and off the channel labels that are displayed on the screen.
+When turned on, there is a channel label on the right side of the display for each channel that is turned on.

-Channel Factors Softkey The chan factors softkey turns on and off the display of the channel factors.
+Channel Factors Softkey The CHAN FACTORS softkey turns on and off the display of the channel factors.
 When on, the volts/div and offset for each channel that is turned on is displayed on the screen.
-If measurements are turned off, the channel factors are displayed below the graticule area.
-If measurements are turned on, the channel factors are displayed near the bottom of the graticule area.
-With the chan factors softkey turned on or off, you can also press the Show front-panel key to see the complete setup of any channels that are turned on.
-Channel factors are printed with hardcopy prints.
+If measurements and markers are both turned off, the channel factors are displayed below the graticule area.
+If either measurements or markers are turned on, the channel factors are displayed near the bottom of the graticule area.
+With the CHAN FACTORS softkey turned on or off, you can also press the Show front-panel key to see the complete setup of any channels that are turned on.